Planning Technology for Your Event

 - To arrange for assistance with using built-in equipment located in the electronic spaces or to request equipment from ITRS

 - To request special access to systems, websites, or applications

 - To request additional software

-The following is needed when requesting a *Bradford Guest or Conference ID from the ITS Help Desk:
+The following is needed when requesting a *Bradford Guest or Conference ID from the ITS Service Desk:

 - A Loyola faculty or staff member (aka Loyola sponsor) must make the request on behalf of the conference attendee(s)

 - Name of the conference

 - Exact start and end times of the conference

 Please note a Conference ID is for accessing the wired or wireless network and is strictly reserved just for conferences.
 Only the Loyola sponsor making the initial request can ask for a password reset or to remove a "lock" from an account.